micmejia/bible-dump/AMPC/Romans/Rom 3.md

-It was to demonstrate _and_ prove at the present time ([^d]in the now season) that He Himself is righteous and that He justifies _and_ accepts as righteous him who has [true] faith in Jesus.
+It was to demonstrate _and_ prove at the present time (in the now season) that He Himself is righteous and that He justifies _and_ accepts as righteous him who has [true] faith in Jesus.